Norwegian Air Shuttle: Historical fleet

-Norwegian and its integrated subsidiaries have previously operated the following aircraft:
+Norwegian Air Shuttle and its integrated subsidiaries have previously operated the following aircraft:

 Fleet development

 From 1993 to 2002, the company solely operated Fokker 50 turbo-prop aircraft primarily as a commuter airline, having a total fleet of six by 2002.
 The company ceased all Fokker 50 operations at the end of 2003 to focus on Boeing 737-300 jet operations.
 For a limited period in the early years of the 737 operations, Norwegian operated a Boeing 737-500 as an interim solution while waiting for 737-300 deliveries.
 Following the acquisition of Swedish low-cost airline FlyNordic in 2007, Norwegian inherited eight McDonnell Douglas MD-80 series aircraft.
 The last of the MD-80 aircraft was phased out two years later.

 Livery

 Norwegian's aircraft livery is white with a signal red nose and a dark blue stripe, the same colours as the flag of Norway.
 The vertical stabilizer or tailfin is painted with a red tip and a dark blue stripe underneath containing the airline's website, with the rest of the talfin either blank white, or featuring depictions of historically significant individuals from across Europe and the Americas.
 Special liveries featured on Norwegian's aircraft include or previously included promotional liveries for the insurance company Silver, Norwegian's partnership with UNICEF, Network Norway, and the airline's frequent-flyer program Norwegian Reward.